-Database (DB) Events
+Database (DB) Event Objects

 As a developer and object designer you define Database Events to monitor and compare two values in the database.
 If the conditions you define on the Event page are met, the Database Event triggers the actions you coded on its Event Process page.
 These actions are usually the execution of further objects.
 Database Events are in Sleeping status as long as the frequency and time conditions are not met and change to Checking when they are.